aguilarguisado/LoadingComponentView/README.md

 Loading Component View
 ======
 **Loading Component View** is a customizable Android component for long background tasks.

 With this component you can define several phases with associated frames and the component will be showing the frames.

 The use is very easy: update the component with the name of the phase, the text to show and the percentage (referenced to 100).

 You can also define the mode (blocking/not blocking).
-In blocking mode, the phases will show all frames even if the long task has finished.
-In not blocking mode, when a new phased arrives, the phase before is finished automatically.
+In **blocking mode**, the phases will show all frames even if the long task has finished.
+In **not blocking mode**, when a new phased arrives, the phase before is finished automatically.

 In addition, you're allowed to customize the millis between frames and the default image (for phases without backgroundImages).
 All of this from the constructor of the handler.